 Lone workers are particularly vulnerable when it comes to working environments and using a walkie talkie system is just one simple thing that can be used to offer some protection for those workers.

-There are many industries which require lone working personnel such as farming, manufacturing, security, chemical plants, mining and transport to name but a few.
+There are many industries which require lone working personnel such as the manufacturing, security, chemical plants, mining, transport and farming industry to name but a few.
 Many of those industries may require covering a large area, areas that are remote or that are highly hazardous, so having some protection/added safety measures in place is highly recommended.

 Walkie talkies for lone workers